 St. John's Law Review is a student-run organization that publishes scholarly articles of legal significance across all topics.
 The Law Review publishes four issues each year.
-In addition the Law Review staff publishes two issues annually of the Journal of Catholic Legal Studies.
+In addition, the Law Review staff publishes the annual issue of the Journal of Catholic Legal Studies.

 2020-21 Editor-in-ChiefKimberly Capuder

 Faculty AdvisorsProfessor Anita S. KrishnakumarProfessor Rachel H. Smith

 The St. Johns’s Law Review selects its members with the goal of obtaining a staff of hardworking, diverse law students with strong analytic and writing skills committed to advancing the publication legacy and goals of the Law Review, the Journal of Catholic Legal Studies, and the Commentary.
 Invitations to become a Staff Member on the Law Review are made only to students of St. John’s University School of Law who have completed the full first-year curriculum, expect to attend St. John’s for at least two more academic years, and have not applied to the Law Review in the past.

 Membership on the Law Review is based on a combination of cumulative grade point average and successful completion of the St. John’s annual writing competition, conducted in the spring of the 1L year.
 The writing competition involves writing and submitting a case comment on an assigned topic within a seven-day time period.
 The Law Review also accepts applications from students transferring into St. John’s, provided that they meet the eligibility requirements.
 Information regarding meetings, the writing competition, and applications becomes available in April each year.
 Those students who are selected to join the Law Review are expected to begin work as Staff Members in the July before 2L year begins.
 Furthermore, the Law Review is a year-round organization, which operates during school breaks and holidays.